 Welcome to the Department of Art History at Indiana University Bloomington!
 As a graduate student, you may have many questions about degree requirements, IU resources, and departmental policies.
-This guide will attempt to answer those questions in a preliminary way.
-Further information about the department can be found on its website (arthistory.indiana.edu), with which you should become familiar, as well as the websites of the College Graduate Office and the University Graduate School.
+This handbook will attempt to answer those questions in a preliminary way.
+Further information about the department can be found on its website (arthistory.indiana.edu), with which you should become familiar, as well as the websites of the College Graduate Office and the IU Graduate School Bloomington (IUGSB).

 Be sure also to familiarize yourself with the Code of Student Rights, Responsibilities, and Conduct (studentcode.iu.edu).
-The Graduate Bulletin, maintained by the University Graduate School, also contains an authoritative account of IU policy regarding advanced degrees.
+The Graduate Bulletin, maintained by the IUGSB, also contains an authoritative account of IU policy regarding advanced degrees.